DrLuke/pyree-old/doc/network.md

 ## Additional Keywords

+### `refid (int)`
+A msgid this message is a reply to.

 ### `message (string)`
 A human readable string containing information about the status of things.
 This could, for example, tell the user why something failed.

 ### `command (object)`
 This is an object that will be passed to the correct glfw-object in the worker.
 The command object MUST contain a `monitor (string)` keyword so that the worker knows which monitor the command goes to.

+## Command Types
+This segment describes

+### Worker Commands
+Json Schemas exchanges between the controller and worker that are meant directly for the Worker.
+An example for such a message would be a request to list all availabe monitors.